Overview

 Prohibition Against Retaliation

-It is the policy of Montana Arthritis not to allow retaliation for reports of misconduct by others made in good faith by employees.
-As detailed in Montana Arthritis’ Policy on Compliance Reporting and Non-Retaliation, Montana Arthritis strictly prohibits retaliation of any kind against any person reporting in good faith possible violations of law, ethics or this Code.
+It is the policy of Pure Healthcare not to allow retaliation for reports of misconduct by others made in good faith by employees.
+As detailed in Pure Healthcare’ Policy on Compliance Reporting and Non-Retaliation, Pure Infusion Suites strictly prohibits retaliation of any kind against any person reporting in good faith possible violations of law, ethics or this Code.

 Accountability